tomstafford/psy6422/docs/010-intro.md

 ### Submission

-You submit by email to me, as an attachment with a filename containing your surname and registration number, of the form:
+You submit using them form link supplied by me, as an attachment with a filename containing your surname and registration number, of the form:

 |     surname_000000000.pdf